Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 ✅ Offer ongoing support

-Prolapse recovery is a journey.
+Prolapse management is a journey.
 We check in, adjust your plan, and celebrate your progress along the way.

 Many women can manage or reduce prolapse symptoms without surgery, especially if caught early.
 Physiotherapy can: